 1.Tutorial: Create a portal entry

-Use the dashboard to create a portal entry, the process is very quick and only has a few prerequisites.
+Using the dashboard to create a portal catalogue entry is very quick with a few prerequisites.

 - An API configured and live on your gateway

 - The API must be Closed (i.e. it must use either Auth Token or Basic Auth security mechanisms)

 - A security policy configured to grant access to the API

 Step 1: Select “Catalogue” from the “Portal Management” section

 This page displays your existing catalogue APIs and whether they have documentation created and are active or not.